TurboNav’s Vision: A System to Manage Knowledge Discovery Effectively

 - External Mental Models

 - Uncertain and Changing Relevance

 I find these factors highly relevant when it comes to how knowledge workers approach research and investigation.
-Knowledge workers often require information to make decisions, and the information can span across multiple information domains and web pages.
-This problem leads me to the end goal of why I’m building TurboNav.
+Knowledge workers often require information to make decisions, and the information can span across multiple sets of information.
+This problem leads me to the end goal of why I'm building TurboNav.

 Being In the Flow and Processing Discoveries

 When it comes to juggling all sorts of information on your browser, we are experts.
 But effectively managing that flow of information is another story.
 You'll notice you are constantly jumping from one topic to another, from one project to the next.
 There seems no end.
 But we ignore the cost of piling tabs in exchange for the right nugget of information, for the discovery that will expand your knowledge to the next level.

 I recently had the revelation that information discovery does not happen in a linear path.
 It can't.
 Distractions are constantly bombarding us, external and internal.
 Furthermore, discoveries happen serendipitously.
 A system should exist that can accommodate these moments.
 Only then do I believe we can tame information and, in turn, also tabs.

 Think of that aha moment, that moment you yelled out Eureka!
 That spark of insight when you put two things together.
 That's what tends to happen as we consume information.
 We have sparks of insight that help us further progress in our projects, research, or task at hand.